a mini-guide for Bath, UK

 The next day after breakfast, we took a taxi over to the city centre and asked the taxi driver to drop us off “close to Bath Abbey” and not “at Bath Abbey.”
 I think this was a good idea as it allowed us to explore some of the smaller, shanty streets that taxis/cars are unable to reach.
 The courtyards are gorgeous as is the architecture, and this is someone who lives in London near Victorian-houses!
 We made our way to Bath Abbey and the second I walked away I was blown away.
 I thought after seeing Notre Dame and Sagrada Familia I wouldn’t be too impressed.
 The British, folks, know how to take care of their artifacts.
 We spent a good bit of time in the church looking at every little detail, listening to the children in their Bible study classes and reading bits about the history on informational placards.
 And then made our way to the Baths.
 I would definitely plan a visit in the summer time as the Baths are an open venue and probably make for a more joyful visit!

 I was trying to do some research on places to get something authentic to eat, authentic to Bath.
 It wasn’t too hard to find Sally Lunn.
 One of the oldest eating houses the UK, the buns are basically little puffs of clouds with an assortment of toppings.
 Either toasted with butter, lemon curd (the best one), cheese, basically a killer assortment.
 To top off the visit, we had the somerset apple cake and that’s truly not to miss.
+This is a bit of culinary culture for your one night away to Bath.

 Right after our lunch we decided to walk around that square a bit and came across a cute, little shop called Stag Shop with an eclectic mix of things.
 Literally gifts for anyone and everyone was there and we decided to pop in to take a quick look.
 There were little Bath stationary and maps, some fun candles and some pretty scarves sourced with English cotton.